 My earliest memory in pre-school may give you a little insight into who I am, my personal journey, & how how I built the skills to turn fear and anxiety into an adventurous and joy-filled life.
 When I was four years old, my teacher asked my class to line up to go outside for a fire drill.
-Distressed, instead of hopping into line to do as my teacher instructed, I marched up to her and demanded to know, “Where exactly are we going?
+Distressed, instead of hopping in line to do as my teacher instructed, I marched up to her and demanded to know, “Where exactly are we going?
 How long are we going to be there?
-And when are we going to be back?”
+And when are we going to be back?!”

-I can’t pretend I don’t have some of those innate reactions today to compulsively check and double check my work, plan for anything and everything I can, and strive to know exactly what is going on and how should I prepare to navigate it all, but learning to utilize movement to my advantage – to train my body to know it is strong and resilient – changed my life.
+I can’t pretend I don’t have some of those innate reactions today to compulsively check and double check my work, plan for anything and everything I can, and strive to know exactly what is going on and how I should prepare to navigate it all, but learning to utilize movement to my advantage – to train my body to know it is strong and resilient – changed my life.
 It has made me feel at home wherever I am.
 This is why I move daily.
 This is why I find physical challenges like triathlons to train for and accomplish.
 This is why I made it my profession and why I love sharing it with others.